chili-chips-ba/openPCIE/README.md

 Computing is about communicating.
 Some would say networking.
-Sovereignty tag along -- “Recommendations and Roadmap for European Sovereignty in open source HW, SW and RISC-V Technologies” from 2021 calls for the development of critical open source IP blocks within 2-5 years.
+The digital sovereignty tags along -- _"Recommendations and Roadmap for European Sovereignty in open source HW, SW and RISC-V Technologies (2021)"_ calls for the development of critical open source IP blocks.

 PCIe Root Complex (RC) was listed as one of them.
 This project is the first step in that direction.

 <p align="center">
   <img width=380 src="0.doc/artwork/PCIE2-RootC.logo.png">
 </p>

 It aims to open Artix7 PCIe Gen2 RC for use outside of proprietary tool flows.
 While still reliant on Xilinx Series7 Hard Macros (HMs), it will surround them with open-source Soft IP for PIO accesses — The RTL and, even more importantly, the layered sofware Driver with Demo App.
-All that with full HW/SW co-sim the kind of is unheard of in proprietary settings.
+All that with full HW/SW co-sim the kind of is yet to be seen in the proprietary settings.
 And with an openBackplane that allows building your openCompute systems on top of.

-The project‘s immediate goal is to empower the makers with ability to host PCIe-based peripherals on their RISC-V SOCs.
+> The project‘s immediate goal is to empower the makers with ability to host PCIe-based peripherals on their RISC-V SOCs.

 Since End-Point (EP) with DMA is already available, open-source PCIe peripherals do exist for Artix7.
 Except that they are always, without exception, controlled by the proprietary RC on the motherboard side, typically in the form of RaspberryPi ASIC, or x86 PC.
 This project intends to change that status quo.

 The long-term goal is to set the stage for the development of full open-source PCIe stack, and gradually phase out Xilinx HMs from the solution.
 That’s a long, ambitious path, esp. when it comes to mixed-signal SerDes and high-quality PLLs.
 We therefore anticipate a series of follow on projects that would build on the foundations we hereby set.